-- Changes in eating / sleeping habits - Increased isolation from friends or family, becoming socially withdrawn - Changes in activity and mood e.g. more aggressive or introverted than usual - Lowering in academic achievement - Talking or joking about self-harm or suicide - Abusing drugs or alcohol - Expressing feelings of failure, uselessness, or loss of hope
+- Changes in eating / sleeping habits - Increased isolation from friends or family, becoming socially withdrawn - Changes in activity and mood e.g. more aggressive or introverted than usual - · Lowering in academic achievement - Talking or joking about self-harm or suicide - Abusing drugs or alcohol - Expressing feelings of failure, uselessness, or loss of hope

-- Changes in clothing e.g. becoming a goth/'emo'.
-This is not to say that all young people who are goths or emos will self-harm, but it can be an aspect of this trend. - Accessing information on-line relating to self-harm including forums and YouTube. - Reluctance to take part in activities when arms/legs would be visible.
+- Accessing information on-line relating to self-harm including forums and YouTube. - Reluctance to take part in activities when arms/legs would be visible.
 This can include PE lessons or not removing clothing in hot conditions - Displaying evidence of self-harm e.g. cuts to forearms or head banging

 The Cycle of Self-Harm: If a person inflicts pain on themselves, their body produces endorphins.
 These are natural pain relievers and can give temporary relief from distress and induce a feeling of peace.
 This can become an addictive sensation which in turn makes it difficult for the person to stop the self-harm behaviours.
 Self-harming can cause physical pain, but the person may report that this is easier to manage than the emotional pain which led to the self-harm in the first instance.
 The cycle also results in the person feeling a sense of shame or guilt.
-Within the school setting staff can encourage a pupil who is self-harming to replace the self-harm behaviours with safer/coping activities such as these helpful strategies.
+Within the school setting staff can encourage a pupil who is self - harming to replace the self-harm behaviours with safer/coping activities such as these helpful strategies.
 Refer to 'self-harm booklet' (see appendix 1) which is used to support students/parents and (appendix 4) which provides a guide for parents

-- find someone to talk to about your feelings, such as a friend or family member. - talking to someone on the phone, e.g. you might want to ring a helpline such as Childline free calls: 0800 1111 - engaging with support services e.g. CAMHS.
-It is also important to try and follow any advice they give you. - writing and drawing about your feelings, sometimes it can be hard to talk about feelings. - scribbling on and/or ripping up paper. - listening to or playing music. - going for a walk, run or other kind of exercise - getting out of the house and going somewhere where there are other people e.g. joining Youth Club, scouts or Cadets. - keeping a diary, using the well-being journal - having a bath/using relaxing oils, ensuring you get enough sleep, try to relax before going to bed, switch off your mobile phone or computer. - watching a favourite film
+- find someone to talk to about your feelings, such as a friend or family member. - talking to someone on the phone, e.g. you might want to ring a helpline such as Childline -free calls: 0800 1111 - engaging with support services e.g. CAMHS.
+It is also important to try and follow any advice they give you. - writing and drawing about your feelings, sometimes it can be hard to talk about feelings. - scribbling on and/or ripping up paper. - listening to or playing music. - going for a walk, run or other kind of exercise - getting out of the house and going somewhere where there are other people e.g. joining Youth Club, scouts or Cadets. - keeping a diary, using the well-being journal - having a bath/using relaxing oils, ensuring you get enough sleep, try to relax before going to bed, switch off your mobile phone or computer. - · watching a favourite film